Craggy Gardens Hike

 Begin the hike at the far south side of the visitor center parking area (to the left as you face the building).
 The trail starts at the end of the rock wall, and it has a sign.

 There are also great views from up here, especially of Craggy Pinnacle to your north.
 A couple of pleasant little paths wind through the meadows, eventually reaching a nice overlook if you go all the way to the top.
+In late 2017, the Blue Ridge Parkway Foundation and partners completed a trail maintenance project in the area, meaning it's in even better shape than years past.

 And speaking of the Rhododendrons, they put on a spectacular display of purple flowers in late June, along with the blooms of mountain laurel which come soon after and the fruit of the Blueberry bushes in later summer.
 This is an excellent family hike with spectacular views and plenty to explore and learn along the way!